Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Column 1 – DLD-verified on-time handover rate

 I pulled the DLD handover register for each developer's last 12 handed-over projects (2018–2025) and compared the actual handover date against the original RERA-registered handover date in the project's first SPA.
 On-time = handed over within 90 days of the original date.
-Late = more than 90 days.
-Severe delay = more than 365 days, or still not handed over with the original date already past.
+Within tolerance = 90–365 days.
+Beyond tolerance = more than 365 days, or still not handed over with the original date already past.

 The Q1 2026 sales volume table everyone cites comes from DXB Interact and looks like this: